ivymiao/cv/index.md

 _Research Assistant_

-__[Computational Motion Processing](https://zililab.psych.ucla.edu/research/computational-motion-processing/)__ project, a computational study on motion processing and learning in the brain, using support vector machines (SVM).
+### __[Computational Motion Processing](https://zililab.psych.ucla.edu/research/computational-motion-processing/)__, a computational study on motion processing and learning in the brain, using support vector machines (SVM).

 &ensp; - __Multivariate Pattern Analysis__: Found the best possible SVM classifier model on fMRI data from different areas of brain, using grid search and cross validation.